cesarParra/lwc-signals/README.md

 > 👀 You can find the full working code for the following example in the `examples`
 > folder.

 A `signals` is simply an object with a `.value` property which holds a value.
-Any signals you create should be an LWC Service that exports your signals.
+Any signal you create should be an LWC Service that exports your signals.

 ```javascript